 First, we select the project inside the specific project, as shown in the following screenshot.

 Click on the report symbol; it shows all supported types of Jira reports, as shown in the following screenshot.

-Recollection of report depends on which type of board is used, including specific issues of the board.
-When we open the project, click on the report section; inside the report section, we have different types of the reports, such as charts, velocity, flow charts, sprint reports, etc. Implementation of the Jira report is straightforward; as per our requirement, we can use different types of reports.
+The recollection of reports depends on the type of board used, including specific issues the board addresses.
+When we open the project, click on the report section; inside the report section, we have different types of the reports, such as charts, velocity, flow charts, sprint reports, etc. Implementing the Jira report is straightforward; as per our requirement, we can use different types of reports.

 How to Create Reports in Jira?